-How To Add, Delete And Grant Sudo Privileges To Users In Linux
+Add, Delete And Grant Sudo Privileges To Users In Ubuntu - OSTechNix

 - The last one is the commands allowed.

-To verify, if the user can be able to perform administrative tasks, log out and log back in as the new user.
+To verify if the user can able to perform administrative tasks, log out and log back in as the new user.

-Alternatively, you can immediately log in as other user with sudo privilege, without having to log out from the current session, like below.
+Alternatively, you can instantly switch to another user, without having to log out from the current session, like below.

 $ sudo -i -u <username>